AddlerKyldson/blog-system-nodejs/README.md

 # blog-system-nodejs
-This is a simple project that can help you start developing a blogging system
+This is a simple project that can help you start developing a blogging system.
+I am using:
+- Axios
+- Jest
+- React
+- Mongoose